certsocietegenerale/NotifySecurity/README.md

 ![screenshot](https://github.com/certsocietegenerale/NotifySecurity/blob/master/screenshots/contextual_menu.png?raw=true)

-If you select a mail and click on this button, a mail will automatically be generated:
+If you select an e-mail and click on this button, a notification will automatically be generated:

 ![screenshot](https://github.com/certsocietegenerale/NotifySecurity/blob/master/screenshots/generated_mail.png?raw=true)

-# Compilation
+# Building the project

-This project can be compiled with Visual Studio Community with the office tools.
+This project can be compiled with Visual Studio Community Edition with the Office tools enabled.

-You just have to change the project's settings to adjust it to your organization and your Sworphish instance configuration.
+You simply have to edit the project settings to adapt them to your organization and your Sworphish instance, if available.

 ![screenshot](https://github.com/certsocietegenerale/NotifySecurity/blob/master/screenshots/settings_place.png?raw=true)

 ![screenshot](https://github.com/certsocietegenerale/NotifySecurity/blob/master/screenshots/settings.png?raw=true)

-# Special Thanks
+# Special thanks

-We would like to thank Nicolas Chaussard from ALD Automotive Security Teams for providing us the code base for this project and allowing us to publish it here !
+We would like to thank Nicolas Chaussard from ALD Automotive Security Teams for providing us the code base for this project and allowing us to release it here!